Balajirvp/Readme/README.md

-- 👋 Hi, I’m @Balajirvp
+- 👋 Hi, I’m Balaji Padmanathan
 - 👀 I’m interested in finding interesting things with data
-- 🌱 I’m currently experienced in Python, SQL, Tableau.
-Parallely learning R.
+- 🌱 I’m an experienced Data Analyst with expertise in Python, SQL, R, Tableau.
+Currently pursuing a Master's degree in Data Science at UCD, Ireland
 - 💞️ I’m looking to collaborate on anything Data Science related
 - 📫 Reach out to me at balajirvp6@gmail.com